Aasthaj01/DSA-questions/README.md

 # Placement-coding-questions
-For intermediate level coders
+For intermediate level coders.
+Language used here is python.
-Language used - Python